meenulekha/tp/docs/UserGuide.md

 - `CATEGORY` is case-insensitive, e.g. `c/participant` and `c/PARTICIPANT` will set the person inserted as a participant.

-- If no `g/GROUP` is provided, the person will be assigned group 0 in the list.
+- If no `g/GROUP` is provided, the person will be assigned to default group 0 in the list.

 - This app is designed for small hackathons, with around 500 participants.
 However, the maximum number of entries in the contact list is 2147483647.
 Please delete some contacts to add a new person if you reach the limit.